Warrex21187/SSH-EECS/README.md

 ssh root@serveradress
 ```
 Then I needed to enter the password that was hidden into the Ionos server panel.

 After being successfully connected I needed to create a new user using the following command:
 ```
 adduser "name"
 ```
-and then fill in all the required informations (password and optionnal fields).
+And then fill in all the required informations (password and optionnal fields).
 - - -
 ## Connect to the VPS server
 Now that I had created my user I needed to give him all permissions.
 I typed the following command: